 Instructing Jaw-Thrust (with Head Extension) Maneuver.
 (Photo credits: Emily Plurkowski and Pete DeQuincy, Mills College)

-In-water ventilation provides a victim quick effective care when immediate extrication is…Continue
+In-water ventilation provides a victim quick effective care when immediate extrication is not…Continue

 Added by Pete DeQuincy on May 20, 2013 at 12:00pm — No Comments

 There is so much information in our world.
 So much of it is rubbish.
 Have you ever dwelled on something you read or learned and wished everyone knew it too?